OxfordSemantic/AdvancedWorkshop/2_4-NamedGraphs/2_4-NamedGraphs.md

 ## 🔥 &nbsp; Why are Named Graphs helpful?

-Need to partition or control access to data but want to silo all your data in one place or allow some sharing of information between the groups?
+Need to partition or control access to data but want to keep all your data in one place or allow some sharing of information between the groups?

 Named Graphs are the solution!